awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

   + If your OMS is hosted on an Amazon Elastic Compute Cloud \(Amazon EC2\) instance in a private VPC, you can set up VPC peering to connect from OMS to Management Agent\.
 For more information, see [A DB Instance in a VPC Accessed by an EC2 Instance in a Different VPC](USER_VPC.Scenarios.md#USER_VPC.Scenario3)\.
   + If your OMS is hosted on\-premises, you can set up a VPN connection to allow access from OMS to Management Agent\.
 For more information, see [A DB Instance in a VPC Accessed by a Client Application Through the Internet](USER_VPC.Scenarios.md#USER_VPC.Scenario4) or [VPN Connections](https://docs.aws.amazon.com/vpc/latest/userguide/vpn-connections.html)\.

-## Management Agent Option Settings<a name="Oracle.Options.OEMAgent.Options"></a>
+## Option Settings for Management Agent<a name="Oracle.Options.OEMAgent.Options"></a>

 Amazon RDS supports the following settings for the Management Agent option\.
-When adding the `OEM_AGENT` option, all of the settings are required\.

 **Note**
 All of the settings are required\.